fxamacker/cbor/README.md

 * CBOR tags (type 6) are ignored.
 Decoder simply decodes tagged data after ignoring the tags.
 * CBOR negative int (type 1) that cannot fit into Go's int64 are not supported, such as RFC 7049 example -18446744073709551616.
 Decoding these values returns `cbor.UnmarshalTypeError` like Go's `encoding/json`.
 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
 Use CBOR `Null` (0xf6) to round-trip with Go's `nil`.

+:mega: CBOR tags (type 6) is being considered for a future release.
+Please let me know if this feature is important to you.

 ## System Requirements
 * Go 1.12 (or newer)